Kit Bakke

 Christopher Lynn "Kit" Bakke (born December 23, 1946) is an American activist.
-In the 1960s, she actively fought for women's rights and civil rights in addition to protesting the Vietnam War.
+In the 1960s, she fought for women's rights and civil rights in addition to protesting the Vietnam War.
 In college, she helped to establish a new chapter of the Students for a Democratic Society (SDS).
 Later, she became a member of the Weathermen, also called the Weather Underground, a militant leftist group.

 Early life

 Christopher Lynn Bakke, otherwise known as "Kit" Bakke, was born in 1946.
 She grew up in a rural area near Seattle, Washington, with liberal parents and two younger brothers in a household that valued success in school above all else.
 Her father, Jack Bakke, was a physician with a passion for human biology, anatomy and the practice of medicine.
 Her mother, an active member of the League of Women Voters, championed various causes including voter education and keeping water supplies clean.
 All of her grandparents were college graduates.